ibm-cloud-docs/vpc/nlb-about.md

 Three load-balancing methods are available for distributing traffic across back-end application servers: round-robin, weighted round-robin, and least connections.

+### Least connections
+{: #least-connections-method}

+With this method, the back-end server instance that serves the least number of connections at a particular time receives the next client connection.

+Private Path NLBs don't support the least-connection method.
+{: important}

 ### Round-robin
 {: #round-robin-method}

 Round-robin is the default load-balancing method.
 With this method, the load balancer forwards incoming client connections in a round-robin fashion to the back-end servers.
 As a result, all back-end servers receive roughly an equal number of client connections.

 ### Weighted round-robin
 {: #weighted-round-robin-method}